New Delhi to Old Delhi Distance – All You Need to Know

 Where to Eat in New Delhi and Old Delhi

-The Best New Delhi and Old Delhi Tours
+Best New Delhi and Old Delhi Tours

 If exploring the distance between Old Delhi and New Delhi on your own is a bit daunting, why not take a half day tour?
 I highly recommend these tours by local companies:

-The Wrap-up on New Delhi to Old Delhi Distance – All You Need to Know
+Last Words on New Delhi to Old Delhi Distance – All You Need to Know

 The distance between New Delhi and Old Delhi is only a few kilometres, but figuratively speaking they are worlds apart.
-Luckily, it’s very easy to travel from one to the other.
+Luckily, it’s easy to travel from one to the other.
 Have fun exploring these two very different parts of Delhi.